d3x0r/STFRPhysics/math/mathSphereDecay.md

 ## Demo

-[Playground](https://d3x0r.github.io/STFRPhysics/math/mathSphereDecay) - This shows curvature based on displacements.
+- [Single Source](https://d3x0r.github.io/STFRPhysics/math/mathSphereDecay) - This shows curvature for a single poing displacement.
+- [4 Sources](https://d3x0r.github.io/STFRPhysics/math/gravityFields.html) - This is 4 point displacements; the points  do not move and do not scale with the displacement they generate.

 The `Displacment A` slider controls the inner displacment of 0.
 The point that used to be at 0 is no longer at 0, but is instead shoved away from the 0 by some amount.
 Straight lines are proportionally scaled such that there position relative to the 0 is still the same.... as the radius increases, the surface area of the spheres increase more than the radius, which allows a larger radius to contain any inner radius plus some amount of its original amount, which results in a net decay of displacement over distance from the source.